sei-international/AMES.jl/docs/src/lgp.md

 ```@meta
-CurrentModule = LEAPMacro
+CurrentModule = AMES
 ```

 # [Linear goal program](@id lgp)
 For the list of variables, their symbols, and their definitions, see the [Variables](@ref variables) page.

-The Macro model solves, in each year, a linear goal program (LGP) that seeks the following, potentially competing, objectives:
+The AMES model solves, in each year, a linear goal program (LGP) that seeks the following, potentially competing, objectives:
 1. Full utilization
 2. Meeting or exceeding a "normal" level of final demand
 3. Meeting or exceeding normal export demand